Wolfgang Kroll: Post-war period

 His theoretical physics courses were mainly based on the textbooks written by the German physicist Arnold Sommerfeld, whose contents were compiled into a notebook for use as a textbook.
-Kroll would print handouts for his students but left the formulae blank and asked them to fill them in during the class.
+Kroll would print handouts for his students, but left the formulae blank and asked them to fill them in during the class.

 Before the 1970s, Kroll was the only full-time professor in Taiwan with a PhD in theoretical physics.
 However, because of the priority given to experimental physics in the early years of the Department of Physics at NTU, theoretical physics was relatively unappreciated, and Kroll did not have any research labs in the department, or even a dedicated desk.
-Because Kroll found Chinese difficult to learn and did not know Taiwanese or R.O.C.Mandarin, he taught in English with a German accent.
+Because Kroll found Chinese difficult to learn and did not know Taiwanese Hokkien or Taiwanese Mandarin, he taught in English with a German accent.
 He would ask students to "stand and salute" and then sit down before starting the lesson.
 Kroll did not smile in class and hardly mentioned his research, preferring to teach in hunting clothes or European tuxedos and copying equations all over the blackboard, which students had to copy.
 However, Kroll preferred Japanese to English when talking to students.

 The early physics students had more contact with Kroll because they had studied Japanese, but the later students had less contact.
 In the early postwar period, many professors who came to Taiwan with the Nationalist government used the Shanghai dialect or Zhejiang dialect to teach their classes.
 Taiwanese students could not understand them, so they asked Kroll for advice in Japanese during their spare time.
 Sometimes teachers and students would drink together.
 When a student drifted out of the window during Kroll's lecture, Kroll threw chalk at him and angrily exclaimed, "Is the blackboard outside the window?"
 If a student dozed off during class or was late and left early, Kroll would throw chalk at them, and if a student talked privately during class, he would pound his face on the table and reprimand them.
 Kroll always graded students in whole multiples of ten (e.g., 60, 80) and never gave grades such as 56 or 85, similar to the future grading system.
 This is because he believed that the difference of a few points was not meaningful, so the scores should not be divided.